benbrastmckie/.config/README.md

 ## [Configuration](https://github.com/benbrastmckie/.config)

 I recommend forking my config so that you have your own version that you can customise for yourself.
 To do so you will need to make a GitHub account.
-Then click `Fork` in my GitHub repo.
+Then click `Fork` in my GitHub config repo.
 This will copy the repo over to your GitHub.
-Now you can click the `Code` button in your repo on GitHub, sellecting SSH, and copying the address which you will use below.
+Now you can click the `Code` button in your forked config repo on GitHub, selecting SSH, and copying the address which you will use below.
 Alternatively, if you don't want to fork for some reason, click the `Code` button in my repo, copying the address in the same way.
 Now you are ready to open the terminal back up and run the following commands:

 ```
 cd ~/.config